clux/js-talk-cisco/TALK.md

 K. So I don't actually have anything else to say here.
 Hopefully this was vaguely interesting/enjoyable.

-I was almost exclusively going through the weird things in the language, but I honestly believe if you are just on some level aware of all the crazy things, and just use the other things I mentioned that defines this subset of JS; you can actually come to really like this quirky language.
+I was almost exclusively going through the weird things in the language, but honestly, if you are just on some level aware of all the crazy stuff, and otherwise use the stuff I mentioned, that defines this subset of JS; you can actually really like this fucked up language.
 I find it better in almost every way than python, but I can't make a good argument for it now.. after having presented this.

 There's a lot of cool stuff I could have talked about: